BA (Hons) Fashion Textiles: Embroidery

 Future Careers and Graduate Prospects

-Graduates who wish to continue their education at postgraduate level are encouraged to progress to suitable courses within the College, the University or elsewhere.
-Past graduates have progressed to MA study at the Royal College of Art and CSM MA Textile Futures.
+Students who wish to continue their education at postgraduate level are encouraged to progress to suitable courses within the College, the University or elsewhere.
+Past graduates have progressed to MA study at the Royal College of Art, Chelsea and Central Saint Martins, as well as internationally such as Parsons in New York.

 Many graduates prefer to seek employment as soon as they have completed their undergraduate studies.
-Recent graduates from this course have worked with a wide range of companies, including Louis Vuitton, Fyodor Golan, Mary Katrantzou, Adidas and DKNY.
+Recent graduates from this course have worked with a wide range of companies, including Louis Vuitton, Erdem, Fyodor Golan, Mary Katrantzou, Topshop and Adidas.
 Graduates have been headhunted from LCF Showcase to present work to Victoria Beckham and Tom Ford, among others.
-Some graduates have set up in business as fashion textile designers, and graduates from the course this year have been chosen for start-up mentoring.

 LCF Careers provides a comprehensive career management service supporting our students to become informed and self-reliant individuals able to plan and manage their own careers.